francesco-saponaro/ramen-locator/README.md

 ## Bugs discovered
 * Safari was not auto-playing or even displaying the Home page video.
 I then published the website and finally worked.
 The issue was for it to work it cannot be on Local host
+* Map marker icons, menu icons and quiz home page icon were not working on deployed version.
+I have changed the path from relative to absolute and now they work correctly

 # Deployment